Now that you have your AR rifle sighted in, you need to buy yourself a gun sling. Norman gives his picks for the best AR-15 sling for your rifle.

 Let’s start with the one-point tactical sling, they are as simple as one could want.
 Simply place it over your head and/or shoulder and clip it to your attachment point on your black rifle and you’re in business.
 1 Point Tactical Rope Sling.

 The rope portion allows your rifle to move while walking and offers a shock-absorbing type effect.
-It’s made of a 64” adjustable 1.5” wide heavy duty nylon webbing that weighs in a 3.5 oz and is easy on left or right-handers.
+It’s made of a 64” adjustable 1.5” wide heavy-duty nylon webbing that weighs in at 3.5 oz and is easy on left or right-handers.
 The simple swivel trigger snap is easily detached from the rifle and easily re-attached and is insanely affordable, at $15.00 or less.
-Buy three or four as they are handy for shotguns, crossbows and spotting scopes as well, you can’t go wrong.
+Buy three or four as they are handy for shotguns, crossbows, and spotting scopes as well, you can’t go wrong.

 Blue Force Gear – AR-15/M16 Vickers Combat Sling :